 Meanwhile, in the state of Illinois, legislators passed a law requiring salon professionals to be trained to spot signs of domestic abuse on their clients.

 The goal is to train over 88,000 cosmetologists in the span of two years.
-Rewards for training include a free Review: Pureology Hydrate Shampoo and Conditioner (Worth the Money?), which has many jumping at the opportunity.
+Which has many jumping at the opportunity.
 At the helm of this campaign are domestic violence advocacy groups from the city of Chicago.
 One of these groups is called Says No More.
 They’re the ones who pioneered the said training program for cosmetologists.

 This innovative way of fighting domestic abuse takes advantage of the close relationship between the stylists and their clients.
 The one-hour long training is called Listen.Support.Connect.
 It won’t make them experts right away in detecting signs of domestic violence and they aren’t required to report to authorities and be held liable.
 The main aim is to raise awareness of this serious issue affecting our women.